Ni-Langguth/MARBLE/README.md

  - Add a VM to CI
  - Upload a VM to the S3 bucket
  - Download a VM from the S3 bucket
+ - How to debug a problem
  - Some useful prlctl commands
- - How to debug a problem
+ - Some common problems

 Configure a VM host-mac (prerequisite)
 -----